 Some people communicate passively, avoiding conflict and withholding opinions.
 Others communicate aggressively, prioritizing dominance over understanding.
 Assertive communicators balance clarity with respect, while passive-aggressive styles often express frustration indirectly.

-Recognizing these patterns helps you adapt your response instead of escalating tension.
+Recognizing these patterns helps you adapt your response rather than escalate tension.
 Effective communication doesn’t require changing who you are, but it does require awareness of how your style affects others.

 Emotional intelligence in communication